39 Museums in Salvador: Discover the history and culture of Bahia

 Terreiro de Jesus Afro-Brazilian Museum

-The museum also houses one of the most important collections of contemporary Brazilian art, with the 27 panels of orixás carved in cedar wood by the renowned artist Carybé.
-These works are a unique artistic representation of the deities of candomblé, one of the religions of African origin in Brazil.
+The museum also houses one of the most important collections of contemporary Brazilian art, with the 27 orixás carved in cedar wood by the renowned artist Carybé.
+These works are a unique artistic representation of the deities of Candomblé, one of the religions of African origin in Brazil.

 Importance

-The Afro-Brazilian Museum plays a fundamental role in the preservation and dissemination of African and Afro-Brazilian culture, providing a valuable reflection on the cultural and religious roots that have moulded Brazilian society.
-It is a reference point for the study and appreciation of African heritage in Brazil, essential for understanding the country’s cultural diversity.
+The Afro-Brazilian Museum plays a fundamental role in the preservation and promotion of African and Afro-Brazilian culture, providing a valuable reflection on the cultural and religious roots that have shaped Brazilian society.
+It is a reference point for the study and appreciation of the African heritage in Brazil, essential for understanding the country’s cultural diversity.

 6. Bahia Museum of Modern Art